Step 2: Contact us

 Further action

-If you are still not happy that your supplier has considered and resolved your complaint, then tell the person calling that you will now refer the matter to the Ombudsman.
-See Step Three.
+If you are still not happy that your provider has considered and resolved your complaint, tell the person calling that you will now refer the matter to the Ombudsman.
+See Step 3.